Man Wanted In Bergenfield Domestic Incident Captured In Closter

 Daniel Moncion-Ortega, 21, remained held in the Bergen County Jail on Monday, March 28, following the alleged assault the night before.

-A Bergen County Regional SWAT team was summoned to a house off South Washington Avenue around 9:30 p.m., responders said.
+A Bergen County Regional SWAT team was summoned to a home off South Washington Avenue around 9:30 p.m., responders said.
 Local EMS members were put on standby.

 Moncion-Ortega wasn't there, though.